Numerical simulation of solitary gravity waves on deep water with constant vorticity: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:basic} we describe the physical model and introduce the modified governing equations in conformal coordinates that we used in our simulations.
-In Section~\ref{sec:stwave} some methods of solving the stationary wave equation to obtain soliton profiles are discussed.
-Section~\ref{sec:sim} describes the results of numerical simulations: soliton profiles obtained from the disintegration of pulse-like perturbations are compared to solitons of the BO equation, and two-soliton interactions are studied.
+In Section~\ref{sec:basic}, we describe the physical model and introduce governing equations in conformal coordinates that we use in our simulations.
+In Section~\ref{sec:stwave}, stationary wave profiles are obtained and their characteristics are compared with BO solutions.
+The results of numerical simulations are presented in Section~\ref{sec:sim}: we model formation of solitary waves from disintegration of a localized perturbation, and study collision of two solitary waves using the profiles obtained in Section \ref{sec:stwave}.
+Section \ref{sec:conclusion} summarizes the main results of the work.